Abert's squirrel: Reproduction

+The reproductive patterns of Abert's squirrels are strongly seasonal.
+Males possess external testes between winter and summer, which retract into the body cavity when the breeding season ends.
+Females are in estrus for a single day, during which males compete for access to them.
+Females typically breed with multiple males.
+Paternal care does not occur.

 In central Arizona, breeding occurs from May 1 to June 1 and there are young in the nest from June 10 to July 27.
 Farantinos reported a 46-day gestation period.
 Eight litters were composed of two to five young each.
 Three or four young per litter is typical.
 Young Abert's squirrels are born naked, with ears and eyes closed.
 At 2 weeks thin short hair is noticeable and the ears are slightly open.
 By 6 weeks the pelage has developed and the eyes are open.
 By 7 weeks the tail has broadened and is held over the back, ears are held erect.
 Mushrooms and bark have been added to the diet at this time.
 Captive young first venture from the nest at about 7 weeks, but do not venture to the ground until about 9 weeks.
 By 10 weeks Abert's squirrels are weaned.
 Mature size is reached by 15 to 16 weeks.
 Female Abert's squirrels usually bear only one litter per year.
 Hall and Kelson, however, report that two litters are often borne per year in the southern parts of Abert's squirrel range.